cpske/ISP/introduction/index.md

 ---
 layout: page
-title: Introduction to Course
+title: Introduction to ISP
 ---

-This course covers the basics of common software processes and process models, and focuses on on the knowledge, skills, and habits that you need to be an effective software developer -- either solo or on a team.
+Individual Software Process (ISP) covers the basics of common software processes and process models, and focuses on on the knowledge, skills, and habits that you need to be an effective software developer -- either solo or on a team.
 This includes:

 * Ability to write good code that's testable and maintainable.
-* Apply an iterative and increment life cycle to develop software
+* Applying an iterative and increment life cycle to develop software
 * Using version control as part of a workflow that includes branching, issue tracking, testing, and review
 * Consistenting using a coding standard and documenting code
 * Testing